Alexander Haslam: New psychology of leadership

+Glass cliff

-Haslam has worked with Michelle K. Ryan on the leadership experiences of women and together they coined the term "glass cliff" to describe some of their key findings – specifically, evidence that women are more likely than men to be appointed to leadership roles in organisations that are performing poorly.
+Haslam has worked with Michelle K. Ryan on the leadership experiences of women, and together they coined the term "glass cliff" to describe some of their key findings – specifically, evidence that women are more likely than men to be appointed to leadership roles in organisations that are performing poorly.
 This was short-listed for the Times Higher Education "Research Project of the Year" in 2005.